1976 US Open – Men's singles

 Jimmy Connors defeated Björn Borg in the final, 6–4, 3–6, 7–6(11–9), 6–4 to win the men's singles tennis title at the 1976 US Open.
+It was his second US Open singles title and fourth major singles title overall.
+Borg had four set points in the third set of the final, before eventually losing in four sets.
+It was Borg's first of four runner-up finishes at the US Open, his career-best result at the event.

 Manuel Orantes was the defending champion, but lost in the quarterfinals to Borg.

+The first three rounds were best of three sets.

 Seeds

 The seeded players are listed below.
 Jimmy Connors is the champion; others show the round in which they were eliminated.